 This non-alcoholic brunch drink is refreshing, beautiful and easy to make

-Cheers to you and your breakfast with this Good Morning Sunburst Orange Juice Mocktail!
-Have fun making sunshine ice balls, and if you are so keen, you can even pick up a specially made ice tongs.
+Cheers to you and your breakfast with this Good Morning Sunburst Orange Juice Mocktail.
+Have fun making sunshine ice balls!

 Good Morning Sunburst - an Orange Juice Mocktail

 This Good Morning Sunburst - an Orange Juice Mocktail with grenadine and rosemary is the perfect way to spruce up any breakfast or brunch table.

 - 1/2 cup orange juice (approx) (120 milliliters) - frozen into ice cube spheres

 - 1 splash vanilla syrup (optional)

 - 1 sprig rosemary

 Place two orange juice ice cube spheres into a 12 ounce glass.